 iOS 9 includes several revamped apps, and it also focuses heavily on under-the-hood improvements that increase battery life and decrease the amount of storage space apps and operating system updates take up on an iOS device.

 As the iPad Pro is a new product line, it's not clear when it will be upgraded next.
 Apple's recent iPad upgrades suggest the company may be planning to do iPad refreshes on an every-other-year basis going forward.

-There's no prospective release date on a second-generation iPad Pro, but in July, images leaked of a device said to be a 12.9-inch iPad Pro 2.
+There's no specific release date on a second-generation iPad Pro, but in July of 2016, images leaked of a device said to be a 12.9-inch iPad Pro 2.
 The device in the images looks exactly like the existing iPad Pro, so it is impossible to verify if it is an actual next-generation iPad.